BeatBrokerz/fwScreenPlay/README.md

 ![Screenplay Player Preview](http://www.beatbrokerz.com/flex/widget/fwscreenplay/preview.png)

 This player floats at the top left of the screen and expands to full size when hovered over.
+When not hovered, it shrinks down and becomes translucent until hovered again.
 It provides convenient access to song controls, licensing options, and music information.

 * [**LIVE DEMO** (jsfiddle.net)](http://jsfiddle.net/beatbrokerz/U59nF/)